-As a small business owner, it’s not enough to just have a basic, boilerplate employee manual.
+As a small business owner, to have a basic boilerplate employee manual.
 It needs to be both useful and engaging.
 If it doesn’t meet those two criteria, it’s probably not going to get read.
 It’s not going to do you any good if it just sits on a shelf collecting dust.

 The basic purpose of an employee manual is to get everyone on the same page when it comes to expectations.
 Employees need to understand what their role is within the business and how they’re expected to reflect the values of the brand.